 In exchange areas where there are few central offices, say 3 or 4, the trunks to other offices may be reached directly from the banks of the first selectors.
 In a case of this kind the first selector bank terminals will correspond directly to the out trunk multiple found on the "A" board in manual offices.
 The subscriber will be required to dial only one digit to determine in which office his call is to be completed.
 One level of all first selectors will be required for each office to which trunks are to be provided.
 This condition is illustrated by Figure G which shows trunks to other offices on levels 5 and 7 of the first selectors.
-Since it is customary to require the customer to dial 0 in order to obtain a special service operator, the tenth level of the first selectors will be required to guard against preliminary impulses and to provide access to the service code switches.
+Since it is customary to require the customer to dial 0 in order to obtain a special service operator, the tenth level of the first selectors will be required for trunks to an assistance operator.
+The first level will be wired to auxiliary first selectors in order to guard against preliminary impulses and to provide access to the service code switches.